doctorwise/psychic-fortnight/README.md

 gtkwave wave_sv.vcd # to view the wave file generated while testing the Verilog gtkwave wave_vhdl.vcd # to view the wave file generated while testing the VHDL
 ```
 #### A note on X11 forwarding (if you run remote, but want GUIs)

-Note that above, I installed x11-tools so that you can test out your X11
+In the prereq stuff above we installed `x11-tools` so that you can test out your
-forwarding if you are on a remote machine / instance.
-At this point,
+X11 forwarding if you are on a remote machine / instance.
+If you did that,
 you should be able to type and run `xeyes` from the command line and see
 a lovely pair of comical eyes following your cursor as you move it around
 the screen.
 Not creepy at all...
 If you don't see this and you are ssh'ed into